ga-wdi-lessons/mongoose-intro/readme.md

 [See Solution](https://github.com/ga-wdi-exercises/reminders_mongo/blob/469d3c09059c60b7779a8c3a8c2fb12aefcc779a/controllers/authors.controller.js)

-## You-Do: Bonus: Adding and Deleting Embedded Documents  10 min)
+## You-Do: Bonus: Adding and Deleting Embedded Documents

 Work to Write Code to Add and Delete Reminders from an Author document